Deep Multi-User Reinforcement Learning for Distributed Dynamic Spectrum Access: Existing DRL-Based Methods for DSA and Other Related Work

-Other related works on learning algorithms for DSA have been mainly focused on model-dependent settings or myopic objectives so that tractable and structured solutions can be obtained.
-The problem has been widely studied under multi-armed bandit (and variants) formulations, in which the channels are represented as arms that the user aims to explore to receive a high reward (e.g., rate).
-A main goal in these problems is to find a balance between exploration (i.e., searching for better channels) and exploitation (i.e., selecting the best channels based on the current knowledge).
-Related works can be found in \cite{Ahmad_2009_Optimality, Liu_2010_Indexability, Wang_2012_Optimality, cohen2014restless} (and references therein) under the Bayesian setting and in \cite{Tekin_2012_Approximately, Liu_2013_Learning, avner2016multi} (and references therein) under the non-Bayesian settings.
-Another set of related work on the multi-user case has been studied from game theoretic and congestion control (\cite{han2005fair, menache2008rate, candogan2009competitive, menache2011network, law2012price, wu2013fasa, singh2016combined, cohen2016distributedToN, cohen2017distributed} and references therein), matching theory (\cite{leshem2012_multichannel, naparstek2014fully, naparstek2014distributed, gu2015matching, mochaourab2015distributed} and references therein), and graph coloring (\cite{wang2005list, wang2009improved, checco2014fast, checco2013learning} and references therein) perspectives.
-Game theoretic aspects of the problem have been investigated from both non-cooperative (i.e., each user aims at maximizing an individual utility) \cite{menache2008rate, candogan2009competitive, singh2016combined, cohen2016distributedToN}, and cooperative (i.e., each user aims at maximizing a system-wide global utility) \cite{han2005fair, leshem2006bargaining, cohen2017distributed} settings.
-Matching algorithms have been focused on allocating channels to users so that a certain utility is maximized (e.g., user sum rate) \cite{leshem2012_multichannel, naparstek2014fully, gu2015matching}.
-Graph coloring formulations are concerned with modeling the spectrum access problem as a graph coloring problem, in which users and channels are represented by vertices and colors, respectively.
+Related works on learning algorithms for DSA have mainly focused on model-dependent settings or myopic objectives so that tractable and structured solutions can be obtained.
+The problem has been widely studied under multi-armed bandit (MAB) formulations (and variations), in which the channels are represented as arms that the user aims to explore to receive high rewards (e.g., rates).
+Related works can be found in \cite{Ahmad_2009_Optimality, Liu_2010_Indexability, Wang_2012_Optimality, cohen2014restless} (and references therein) under the Bayesian setting and in \cite{Tekin_2012_Approximately, Liu_2013_Learning, avner2016multi, gafni2018learningISIT, gafni2018learning} (and references therein) under the non-Bayesian settings.
+Another set of related work on the multi-user case was studied from game theoretic and congestion control (\cite{han2005fair, menache2008rate, candogan2009competitive, menache2011network, law2012price, wu2013fasa, singh2016combined, cohen2013game, cohen2016distributedToN, cohen2017distributed} and references therein), matching theory (\cite{leshem2012_multichannel, naparstek2014fully, naparstek2014distributed, gu2015matching, mochaourab2015distributed} and references therein), and graph coloring (\cite{wang2005list, wang2009improved, checco2014fast, checco2013learning} and references therein) perspectives.
+Game theoretic aspects of the problem have been investigated from both non-cooperative (i.e., each user aims at maximizing an individual utility) \cite{menache2008rate, candogan2009competitive, singh2016combined, cohen2016distributedToN, cao2018distributed}, and cooperative (i.e., each user aims at maximizing a system-wide global utility) \cite{han2005fair, leshem2006bargaining, cohen2017distributed, bistritz2018approximate} settings.
+Matching algorithms have focused on allocating channels to users so that a certain utility is maximized (e.g., user sum rate) \cite{leshem2012_multichannel, naparstek2014fully, gu2015matching}.
+Graph coloring formulations have concerned with modeling the spectrum access problem as a graph coloring problem, in which users and channels are represented by vertices and colors, respectively.
 Thus, coloring vertices such that two adjacent vertices do not share the same color is equivalent to allocating channels such that interference between neighbors is being avoided (see \cite{wang2005list, wang2009improved, checco2014fast, checco2013learning} and references therein for related works).
-However, the problem considered in this paper is fundamentally different since the number of users might be much larger than the number of channels (thus, coloring the graph might be infeasible).
-Furthermore, the control aspect in our problem (by updating the transmission parameters) is absent in the graph coloring formulation.
-Finally, all these studies mainly focus on model and objective-dependent problem settings, and often require more involved implementations (e.g., carrier sensing, wideband monitoring), which make them fundamentally different from the problem setting considered in this paper.
+Finally, all these studies mainly focused on model and objective-dependent problem settings, often require more complex implementations (e.g., carrier sensing, wideband monitoring), and the solutions are model-dependent and cannot effectively adapt in general for handling more complex real-world models.